Erudika/scoold/README.md

 You can also create answers to questions from Slack, either from the message action button or by typing in the `/scoold ask` command.
 This requires the URL of a specific question you wish to answer.

-When `para.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
+When `para.slack.dm_on_new_comment` is enabled, Scoold will send a direct message notification to the author of the post on which somebody commented.
 By default, DMs are turned off and the notification is sent to the channel instead.

 Slack authentication can be disabled with `para.slack.auth_enabled = false` and the "Continue with Slack" button